 But before that, it is still the flea and food markets that color the bustling German capital.
 Below we have highlighted our seven favorite markets to explore on a weekend in Berlin.
-If you would like to explore more cool markets, be sure to check Streetwise Explore for Berlin.
+If you would like to explore more cool markets, be sure to check out our free travel guide of Berlin.

 If you are lucky to be in Berlin on a Saturday, you will have some amazing options.
 Head for Boxhagener Platz to see our top pick of the hip Friedrichshain neighborhood, go for delicious food in the elegant Markthalle Neun in Kreuzberg, or gather with the Berliners at the Kollwitzplatz Market in Prenzlauer Berg.
 All markets can be reached easily by metro.

 The market of Boxhagener Platz belongs undoubtedly to the best in Berlin.
 Amidst the hip atmosphere of this former part of East-Berlin, visitors stroll the stalls for some cool trinkets, clothes and souvenirs whilst experimenting with freshly prepared bites.

 Boxhagener Platz is a great bet on your Saturday in Berlin.
 It is not just the amazing market here, but also the boutiques that surround the square, selling retro fashion, original jewelry and second-hand treasures.

 The market is held on Saturdays until 15:30h.
 Get directions.